While walking my dog mid day, I was chased, cornered and attacked by a deer.

 I was wrong.

 Instead, the deer came charging onto the bottom step, reared up on her back legs, and threw her hooves towards my body.
 Her huge head and fierce brown eyes were less than an arm’s length away as I thought to myself: “Seriously?
 This is how I’m going to die?”
-Her snorts were drowned out by my screams as I felt the force of her hooves skimming the small space between us while pinned against the front door.
+Her snorts were drowned out by my screams as I felt the force of her hooves skimming the small space of air between us as I stood pinned against the front door.

 Suddenly my dog wriggled out of her harness and took off.
 In slow motion, I watched the deer turn, chase, knock down and trample my dog.